A handbook of holographic 4-point functions: Renormalization

 For every operator $\O_j$, we denote its source by $\phi_j$.
 If the operator has dimension $\Delta_j$, its source has dimension $d - \Delta_j$ and thus $\O_j^{[\Delta_j]}$ couples to $\phi_j^{[d - \Delta_j]}$.
 In particular $\O^{[2]}$ is sourced by $\phi^{[1]}$, while $\O^{[3]}$ is sourced by $\phi^{[0]}$. \item All counterterms appear with the renormalization scale $\mu$, and multiplied by constants that we collectively denote as $\mathfrak{a}$.
 These constants are series in $\ep$,

 and the $\ep$-dependent part is generally scheme-dependent.
 As we show, one may choose a scheme such that the scheme-dependent part depends only on the dimensions of the operators under consideration, and not on any other labels of the operators.
+However, renormalisation conditions may require different choices of scheme-dependent constants for different operators.

 \end{itemize}